-Civil Air Patrol - Finance Officer, Senior (Adult) Membership opportunities
+Civil Air Patrol - Public Affairs, Senior (Adult) Membership

 CIVIL AIR PATROL

-**As a composite squadron (both cadets 12-19 and Adults), our adult members are required to undergo Cadet Protection/background check.
-As Finance Officer, you would have limited contact with cadets but you may volunteer for other areas in the program if you would like to work in Cadet Programs.
-Please know that you can pursue other interests within the program: Emergency Services, Ground Team, Mission Readiness, Leadership, Professional Development, Public Relations, and many more areas of need and opportunity are there for you.
+Although adults in our squadron, depending on the duty they pick, may work with cadets; as a composite squadron, our adult members are also pursuing their own interests within the program.
+Emergency Services, Ground Team, Mission Readiness, Leadership, Professional Development, Finance, and many more areas of need and opportunity are there for you.
 This program is not just a youth organization, our Senior Members advance and promote in the program based on their performance and initiative.
-Although part of the US Air Forces Total Force, we are a civilian organization and not a feeder for the military.

 About CIVIL AIR PATROL